-Article II.
+203.2.
 Adoption, Amendment, Repeal

-2-1.
-This law is adopted by the Oneida Business Committee by resolution # 07-07-99B.

-2-2.
-This law may be amended pursuant to the procedures set out in the Oneida Administrative Procedures Act by the Oneida Business Committee or Oneida General Tribal Council.

-2-3.
-Should a provision of this law or the application thereof to any person or circumstances be held as invalid, such invalidity shall not affect other provisions of this law which are considered to have legal force without the invalid portions.

-2-4.
-All other Oneida laws, policies, regulations, rules, resolutions, motions and all other similar actions which are inconsistent with this law are hereby repealed unless specifically re-enacted after adoption of this law.
+- 203.2-1.
+This law is adopted by the Oneida Business Committee by resolution #BC 07-07-99B and amended by resolution BC-06-25-14-B. - 203.2-2.
+This law may be amended pursuant to the procedures set out in the Oneida Administrative Procedures Act by the Oneida Business Committee or Oneida General Tribal Council. - 203.2-3.
+Should a provision of this law or the application thereof to any person or circumstances be held as invalid, such invalidity shall not affect other provisions of this law which are considered to have legal force without the invalid portions. - 203.2-4.
+All other Oneida laws, policies, regulations, rules, resolutions, motions and all other similar actions which are inconsistent with this law are hereby repealed unless specifically reenacted after adoption of this law. - 203.2-5.

-2-5.
 Nothing in this law, including any assertion of right or privilege, shall waive or be construed to work as a constructive waiver of the Oneida Tribe's sovereign immunity from suit by any party.

-Article III.
-Definitions
+203.3.
+Definitions.

-3-1.
-This Article shall govern the definitions of words or phrases as used herein.
-All words not defined herein shall be used in their ordinary and everyday sense.
+- 203.3-1.
+This section shall govern the definitions of words or phrases as used herein.
+All words not defined herein shall be used in their ordinary and everyday sense. - (a) Employee.

-3-2.
-Employee.
 Every person, including all officials and minors, in the service of the Oneida Tribe, therein whether elected or under any appointment or contract to hire, express or implied, or written, injured within or outside of the Oneida Tribe.
-The Oneida Tribe may require a bond from a contractor to protect it against compensation to employees of such contractor or employees of a subcontractor under him.
-Any peace officer shall be considered an employee while engaged in the enforcement of peace or in the pursuit and capture of those charged with crime.
+The Oneida Tribe may require a bond from a contractor to protect it against compensation to employees of such